lepeico/p2p/DESIGN.md

 Node should be able to shut down gracefully (sending bye-message to the network), also to have a health-endpoint to query its current status and the logger to log info and error messages.

 ## Demo – cli chat
-2 IO-handlers for reading and writing message from/to network wrapped.
+2 IO-handlers for reading and writing message from/to network.